 gouty - affected with gout

-Galahad - the name of the noblest knight of the Round Table in Arthurian legend, who achieved the quest of the holy gral.
+Galahad - noblest knight of the Round Table in Arthurian legend, who achieved the quest of the holy gral

 The anonymous thirteenth-century Arthur and Merlin mentions a true Guinevere whom Arthur distinguishes from her illegitimate halfsister, the false Guinevere.
 FW mentions two Guineveres at 389.23 (McHugh, Roland / The sigla of Finnegans wake).